nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/stask/model/Model.java)

-Based on Figure BLAH above, the `Model`,
+Based on Figure 6 above, the `Model`,
 * Stores a `UserPref` object that represents the user's preferences
 * Stores sTask data
 * Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list